For Putin, victory in Syria is personal as well as political | The Japan Times

 Ankara wants Assad’s forces to cease an assault on Idlib, the last rebel stronghold in Syria, and pull back behind lines agreed on under a 2018 deal with Russia brokered in Sochi.

-Turkey has long backed certain rebel groups against Assad, but its priority now is to stop another influx of refugees — close to a million civilians in Idlib have been displaced by the regime’s latest assault.
+Turkey has long backed certain rebel groups against Assad, but its priority now is to stop another influx of refugees, as close to a million civilians in Idlib have been displaced by the regime’s latest assault.

 The strongmen are entrenched on opposing sides and determined to hold their ground.